nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_call_python.md

 ## A problem defined in Python

-Julia is a great programming language, but your problem may for various reasons not be easy to define in Julia code, e.g., for legacy reasons.
+Julia is a great programming language, but your problem may not be easy to define in Julia code, e.g., for legacy reasons.
+Don't let that prevent you from using the package.
 We now show how a problem defined in python can be solved with NEP-PACK.